top of page

 DO I NEED TO REGISTER IN ADVANCE OR CAN I JUST DROP INTO A GROUP?

-Pre-registration is required for our Stillbirth & Early Infant Loss Support Groups.
-These are “closed groups” that meet weekly for approximately 7 consecutive weeks.
-This allows participants to explore their grief with the same participants each week – a model that is not present elsewhere in our community.
+Pre-registration is required for our weekly groups.
+These are “closed groups” which allows participants to explore their grief with the same participants each week – a model that is not present elsewhere in our community.
 We believe this approach creates a familiar, safe environment and helps foster a connection among the participants.
-It also alleviates the need to share our stories each week, giving us more time to spend talking about new or ongoing concerns and moving through topics that can help parents cope and find hope.
-Stillbirth & Early Infant Loss Support Groups are limited to 10-12 participants.
+It also alleviates the need to share our stories each week, giving us more time to spend talking about new or ongoing concerns.

-RSVP is required for our drop-in Miscarriage Support Groups; however, participants are not required to commit to more than one session at a time.
+RSVP is required for our drop-in groups; however, participants are not required to commit to more than one session at a time.
 We appreciate at least 24 - 48 hours notice on whether you will be attending.

 HOW SOON AFTER MY LOSS CAN I START ATTENDING A GROUP?